Ramirez & Poulos M.D.; P.A.

 How do I prepare for an eye exam?

 To help your doctor, prepare information about your eye health and overall health, including:

 - Any current or past eye problems

 - Any medical conditions you have

 - A list of medications and supplements you take

 Expect your pupils to be enlarged for a few hours after your exam.
 You might have trouble reading because the text appears blurry and you might be more sensitive to light than usual.
 Be sure to bring sunglasses to wear outside, and arrange for a ride home.

-Schedule your eye exam at Ramirez & Poulos, MD, PA, today by calling the office or using the online booking feature.
+Schedule your eye exam at Ramirez & Poulos, MD, PA, today by calling the office.

 Eye Diseasemore info

 Diabetic Retinopathymore info